USA Online Casinos

 Iowa

-Nevada boasts a two-tiered regulation system – all forms of gambling in the Silver State are overseen by the Nevada Gaming Control Board and the Nevada Gaming Commission under the provisions of the Gaming Control Act.
-Interactive gaming was legalized as early 2001 but the state currently issues licenses for online poker only.
+Nevada boasts a two-tiered regulatory system: all forms of gambling in the Silver State are overseen by the Nevada Gaming Control Board and the Nevada Gaming Commission under the provisions of the Gaming Control Act.
+Interactive gaming was legalized as early as 2001, but the state currently issues licenses for online poker only.
 Licensed racebooks and sports pool operators can offer sports betting via mobile apps for smartphones and tablets.

 View more...